Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 What to Expect at Your First Visit

 Your first visit focuses on understanding the timeline and pattern.
-We will ask when the brain fog started, whether it is constant or fluctuating, how sleep is, whether there is snoring or daytime sleepiness, whether mood or stress has changed, what medicines you take, and whether there are neurological symptoms.
+We will ask when the brain fog started, whether it is constant or fluctuating, how your sleep is, whether there is snoring or daytime sleepiness, whether mood or stress has changed, what medicines you take, and whether there are neurological symptoms.

 When to Seek Medical Evaluation